The Brand Continuum

 Dormant

-Key issue: not enough activity to generate understanding.
+Key issue: insufficient repeatable behaviour to generate understanding.

 Forming